Off-Road Hoverboard for Sale

 Turning Ability and Radius

-Let’s be completely honest, you’re not interested in an off road hoverboard to simply move back and forth.
+Let’s be completely honest; you’re not interested in an offroad hoverboard to simply move back and forth.

 You want to do all the fancy tricks that Youtube gurus are displaying in their viral videos.
-And you want to be able to maneuver corners impressively and without having do so with force.
+And you want to be able to maneuver corners impressively and without having done so with force.